GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex11_coverage_and_taxonomy.md

 The coverage table will be generated as `bins_cov_table.txt`.
 As before, the key columns of interest are the `contigName`, and each `sample[1-n].bam` column.

+*NOTE: It is usually necessary to also normalise coverage values based on sample depth.
+For example, by normalising all coverages for each sample based on either minimum or average library size (the number of sequencing reads per sample).
+In this case, the mock metagenome data we have been working with were already of equal depth, and so we will omit any normalisation step here.
+But this would not be the case with your own sequencing data sets.*

 *NOTE: Here we are generating a per-sample table of coverage values for **each contig** within each bin.
 To get per-sample coverage of **each bin** as a whole, we will need to generate average coverage values based on all contigs contained within each bin.
 We will do this in `R` during our data visualisation exercises on day 4 of the workshop, leveraging the fact that we added bin IDs to the sequence headers.*

 ---